MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ## Update environment variables

 >[!IMPORTANT]
 > You don't have to complete this step during setup, just when you need to change the value of an environment variable that you configured during import.
+Re-start all flows after you change environment variables, to make sure the latest value is picked up.

 Environment variables are used to store application and flow configuration data with data specific to your organization or environment.